The Camillian Sisters Society is located in Ranchi, Jharkhand, India, the Camillian Sisters Society started its mission last 1994.

 Last 2003, the sisters started to visit the children, the aged, the sick, and the poor in the slums.
 Many difficulties arose in the villages where Hindu groups interpreted Christian mission work in education and health care as fraudulent or being carried out with the ultimate goal of conversion brought by the Bharatiya Janata Party (BJP) -led government.

 It is the seat of formation for women desiring to follow in the footsteps of Blessed Maria Domenica Brun Barbantini, their Foundress.
 Part of the formation of the Sisters is the direct contact with the reality of sickness and poverty affecting Indian society.
-The apostolate of the community consists then of ministry to families, the aged, women, early childhood development by providing social and educational support to children between three years old and above.
+The community’s apostolate consists then of ministry to families, the aged, women, and early childhood development by providing social and educational support to children between three years old and above.

-In the record of 2012, Ranchi is a City having one of the highest poverty rates in the country.
-Due to this condition, there is slow progress on health and malnutrition, especially among children.
-Open defecation is also common even among richer households in the state.
+In the record of 2012, Ranchi is a City with one of the country’s highest poverty rates.
+Due to this condition, there is slow progress in health and malnutrition, especially among children.
+Open defecation is also common, even among richer households in the state.

-Amidst government restrictions, the community through the help of Congregational ONLUS established the Center for “Malnourished and Poor Children”.
-The center assists the malnourished, sick, and wounded children and the families from slums around the village of Kumhar Toli and other nearby slums.
+Amidst government restrictions, the community, through the help of Congregational ONLUS established the Center for “Malnourished and Poor Children”.
+The center assists the malnourished, sick, and wounded children and families from slums around the village of Kumhar Toli and other nearby slums.
 The center has become a support program for working parents.
-Part of the program is sheltering these children from Monday to Saturday from eight in the morning to one in the afternoon.
-The sisters look after the physical, social, and emotional health of the children who need daycare services that includes distribution of balanced diet, a check-up with the medical doctors, giving vitamins, children weighing, vision screening.
-Children in our center, like most young people who live in poverty, are more likely to become ill and to die at young ages due to poor environmental situations with limited healthcare resources.
+Part of the program is sheltering these children from Monday to Saturday, from eight in the morning to one in the afternoon.
+The sisters look after the physical, social, and emotional health of the children who need daycare services, including distributing a balanced diet, a check-up with the medical doctors, giving vitamins, weighing children, and vision screening.
+Children in our center, like most young people who live in poverty, are more likely to become ill and die at young ages due to poor environmental situations with limited healthcare resources.